 When either a parent or student selects the IRS Data Retrieval option, the FAFSA Central Processing System (CPS) will conduct a data match with the IRS.
 As the federal income tax filer, you will be redirected to a secure IRS website, where you will permit the IRS to transfer income data to the CPS.
 Data that is successfully matched will be marked on the FAFSA with the following notation, “Transferred from the IRS.”
 It’s as simple as that.
 This process avoids reporting errors and processing delays that can otherwise occur when the option is not selected.

-If your FAFSA is selected for Verification, and you are unable to use the IRS Data Retrieval option, or you changed the IRS data, you will be required to request a Tax Return Transcript from the IRS, and submit it to the Office of Financial Aid (separately from your federal tax returns submitted as part of F&M’s regular financial aid application process).
+If your FAFSA is selected for Verification, and you are unable to use the IRS Data Retrieval option, or you changed the IRS data once transferred, you will be required to request a Tax Return Transcript from the IRS, and submit it to the Office of Financial Aid (separately from your federal tax returns submitted as part of F&M’s regular financial aid application process).

 A Tax Return Transcript can be ordered by phone.
 Follow the options listed below: